 About Matthijs Kok

 Matthijs is an industrial designer and photographer based in Amsterdam.
 He is passionate about travelling and has visited over 40 countries.
-He is always looking for inspiration for his work, mainly in art and architecture.
-In the last few years, has become more and more fascinated by the sculptural aspect of Brutalism.
+He is always looking for inspiration for his work, mainly in art and architecture, in the last few years he has become more and more fascinated by the sculptural aspect of Brutalism.
 He describes it as monolithic and bold, an imposing expression of material and form.
 In his quest to discover Modernist and Brutalist architecture, he has travelled to Russia, Belarus, Ukraine, Poland, Slovenia, Slovakia, Bulgaria and Serbia.
 Matthijs plans to visit the rest of the Balkans and the former Soviet Union in search of more Brutalism.

 All images are the Copyright of Matthijs Kok ©